Olympus PEN-F versus Sony RX1R II

 Both the PEN-F and the RX1R II are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The RX1R II replaced the earlier Sony RX1R, while the PEN-F does not have a direct predecessor.

 So how do things add up?
-Is there a clear favorite between the Olympus PEN-F and the Olympus PEN-F?
+Is there a clear favorite between the Olympus PEN-F and the Sony RX1R II?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Olympus PEN-F: